I Remember

 I cancelled school that day.
 I called all my friends, rallying those I knew to join me in prayer for the people of Manhattan, New York, Shanksville, and Washington, D.C.
 My heart was so burdened, feeling so much pain, so much sorrow.
 Oh, how the heart of God must have ached that day.
 The kids and I continued to watch, in dismay, the news coverage of that fateful day.
 My little girl’s coloring efforts had changed—bringing me a picture that she colored, her six-year-old handwriting recording the urgent need for prayer.
 Our church family gathered that evening for a prayer vigil.
 Our nation was reeling from utter grief and shock.

-Twenty-two years have passed.
 September 11th is now a somber day in our history.
 But on that day, our nation rallied together like never before.
 There were no political lines, no bickering.
 We were a nation that had come under brutal attack.
 America’s people rose and faced the enemy like we have so many times in the past.
 May we always remember the price of freedom.

 God bless the United States of America,